-To avoid alarm storms and ensure that critical issues are not overlooked, you can use advanced alarm configuration options — alarm suppressing and alarm modelling.
+To avoid alarm storms and ensure that critical issues are not overlooked, you can use advanced alarm configuration options — alarm suppression and alarm modeling.

-- Alarm suppressing is used to disregard events and prevent sending alarms when specific activities are performed.
+- Alarm suppression is used to disregard events and prevent sending alarms when specific activities are performed.
 For example, during backup Veeam ONE may send a great number of alarms informing about potential problems or increased resource pressure.
-Alarms suppressing allows you to 'switch off' alarms during such activities, or at a specific period of time, when resource-consuming operations are performed.
+Alarm suppressing allows you to pause specific alarms during such activities, or at a specific period of time when you plan to perform resource-consuming operations.

-- Alarms modelling is used to verify the created alarm scheme and estimate the need of adjusting alarm settings.
-During alarm modelling, Veeam ONE applies alarm settings to collected historical data and produces a forecast how many alarms will be sent over a specific period of time.
+- Alarm modeling is used to verify the created alarm scheme and estimate the need for adjusting alarm settings.
+During alarm modeling, Veeam ONE applies alarm settings to collected historical data and produces a forecast on the number of alarms that will be sent over a specific period of time.
 If the number of alarms is too high, alarm thresholds may need to be changed to avoid numerous useless alarms.
-If the number is too low, the alarms sensitivity may need to be increased not to miss important issues.
+If the number is too low, the sensitivity of alarms may need to be increased so that you do not miss important issues.